JdeRobot/FPGA-robotics/phys_fpga/README.md

   Same as the Apio ov7670_rgb444_80x60_color_centroid project

+  This project is included with motor control in the Icestudio FPGA-Robotics Collection: [../blocks/icestudio/icestudioCollection/FPGA-Robotics-v1-stable](../blocks/icestudio/icestudioCollection/FPGA-Robotics-v1-stable)

 ## Alhambra II Apio projects
 It is important to connect the camera with short wires (10 cm at most)